Learnhall-WOS/world-of-shows/BETA.md

 ##### Sold
 - List the tickets sold by the user for their own shows or events.
+- This section will have listings that will point to the manage listing page which is the the same as the details pages only with added managerial functionality.
 - Include details such as the event title, date, time, venue, ticket status eg sold out, and the number of tickets sold.
 - If there are no tickets sold, display a message saying "You have not sold tickets to any shows."